-So your pride & joy is all anti-fouled and launched but it’s been a while since you’ve run through that mental checklist that all good skippers have committed to memory.
-Well here at SaltWaterDiesels.com we just love lists so don’t hit that start button just yet until you’ve gone through our extensive pre-season marine diesel checklist.
+So your pride & joy has been painted, polished and launched.
+But it’s been a while since you’ve run through that mental checklist that all good skippers have committed to memory.
+Well here at SaltWaterDiesels we just love lists so don’t hit that start button just yet until you’ve gone through our extensive pre-season marine diesel checklist.

 Marine Diesel Pre-Season Checklist